External Compliance Officer

 Coaching

-Confidential Counsellor
+External Confidential Counsellor

 The laws and regulations on combating money laundering and terrorist financing are very complex and impose many requirements on service providers.
 Failure to comply with these requirements may result in the service provider being used or abused in money laundering constructions or terrorist financing.
 If the service provider gets involved in aforementioned situations, they will instantly become involved in all kinds of operational, reputational, legal and financial risks.
 Furthermore, the supervisory authorities may also impose fines and penalties.